Canada must do more to thwart radical threat, security officials say

 WATCH LIST

-Zehaf-Bibeau had traveled to Ottawa from Vancouver in an unsuccessful attempt to obtain a passport, police said.
+Zehaf-Bibeau had travelled to Ottawa from Vancouver in an unsuccessful attempt to obtain a passport, police said.
 Rouleau’s passport had been seized in July as he tried to leave for Turkey.

-Zehaf-Bibeau was not among the high-risk travelers officials were tracking, but the RCMP said it met with Rouleau "multiple times" before dropping their surveillance of him early this month.
+Zehaf-Bibeau was not among the high-risk travellers officials were tracking, but the RCMP said it met with Rouleau "multiple times" before dropping their surveillance of him early this month.

 Prime Minister Stephen Harper is due to travel to Hamilton, Ontario, on Tuesday for the funeral of Corporal Nathan Cirillo, 24, the soldier who was killed in Ottawa.